-Tihar Jail officials to seek hangman from UP Prisons to hang Nirbhaya rapists
+Tihar Jail officials to seek Meerut hangman to execute Nirbhaya rapists

 Tihar, Jan 07: Tihar Jail officials to write to UP Prisons to seek service of a hangman and to inform them about the date and time of execution of all 4 convicts as decided by the court today.